-After years of discussion and a host of draft documents, in January of 2016 the Financial Accounting Standards Board and the International Accounting Standards Board each released new mandates related to accounting for leases.
-While companies have always had to disclose their lease data, they’ve generally done so only in the footnotes to their financial statements.
-The new lease accounting rules will move lease information to the balance sheet.
-The Wall Street journal predicts that this will increase the stated liabilities of public companies by at least $1.5 trillion.
+After years of discussion and a host of draft documents, in January of 2016 the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) each released new mandates related to accounting for leases.
+While companies have always had to disclose their lease data, they’ve done so only in the footnotes of their financial statements.
+The new lease accounting rules move lease information to the balance sheet.
+The Wall Street Journal predicts this will increase the stated liabilities of public companies by at least $1.5 trillion.

-They issued a proposal that moves all lease agreements (other than leases less than 12 months) onto the balance sheet.
+The Boards issued a proposal that moves all lease agreements - other than leases less than 12 months - onto the balance sheet.
 All leases will be considered “right-to-use” assets and a lease liability to make future payments.
 The new mandate gives potential investors a more accurate view of the company’s assets (right-to-use) and liabilities (lease payments and obligations).

 Leasing is an important source of finance to business.
-Therefore, it is important that lease accounting provides users of financial statements with a complete and understandable picture of an entity’s leasing activities.”
+Therefore, it's important lease accounting provides users of financial statements with a complete and understandable picture of an entity’s leasing activities.”

 -FASB Discussion Paper

-The Boards issued two exposure drafts, the first in 2010 and a second in 2013.
-Following the release of the drafts, the Boards undertook extensive outreach including fieldwork meetings where members of the Boards and staff visited financial statement preparers, both public and nonpublic, lessees and lessors.
+The Boards issued two exposure drafts, the first in 2010 and the second in 2013.
+Following the release of the drafts, the Boards undertook extensive outreach.
+They completed fieldwork meetings where members of the Boards and staff visited financial statement preparers, both public and nonpublic, lessees and lessors.